Telehealth Group Counseling for Cardiovascular Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is telehealth group counseling safe for humans?
+Overall, telehealth group counseling appears well-tolerated and safe for managing heart conditions.12345

 Who Is on the Research Team?